wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Thousands of customers like you are extremely happy with Smart Manager!
 Checkout our website for more details.

-**More than 75,000 downloads and counting**
+**More than 1,00,000 downloads and counting**

-Available Translations: Dutch, Brazilian Portugese, French
+Available Translations: Dutch, Brazilian Portugese, French, Romanian, German(Austria)

 == Installation ==